Kaptensanders/skolmat/README.md

   - platform: skolmat
     name: Skutehagen # Name of school here
     rss: "https://skolmaten.se/skutehagens-skolan/rss/weeks" # your rss here
-    format: first # Course to show as sensor state. first, second or both (will be separated with |)
 ```
 4. Validate config and restart HA
 5. Your sensor entity will show up as skolmat.[school name]